jbellsey/redux-model-utils/docs/api-reference.md

 ### makeActionCreator(type, ...argNames)

-**Note**: If you're using action maps, you won't need this tool (or the next one).
-They are provided as a convenience for hybrid installations.
+**Note**: This tool and the next one are provided as a convenience for hybrid installations.
+You do not need them for models or action maps.

 You've probably already used a similar tool if you've used Redux before.
 See [the docs](https://redux.js.org/docs/basics/Actions.html).